A traditional south african biltong-making processA traditional south african biltong-making process

 Another creative way to use biltong is to incorporate it into your pasta dishes.
 Simply chop it up and add it to your favorite pasta sauce for an extra burst of flavor.
 Biltong can also be used as a topping for pizzas, adding a unique twist to a classic dish.

-See also How to make gołąbki from Poland?
+See also How to make tzatziki from Greece?

 If you’re looking for a healthier alternative to traditional beef jerky, biltong can be a great option.
 It’s made with simple ingredients and is often lower in sugar and sodium than other types of dried meat.
 You can even make your own biltong at home using a dehydrator and your favorite spices.